 The model "Grid-wide transformation" replaces fault points with coordinates that have been transformed using previously determined grid-wide Helmert parameters.

 The model "Polygonal Validity Scopes" marks fault points with so-called "exopolygonal values" in the quality feature as invalid.
 Polygonal Validity Scopes are supported by all geodetic programs and development tools of KilletSoft.
 So e.g. the program TRANSDATpro issues a warning, if it is tried to transform a coordinate outside of the Polygonal Validity Scoope.

 The model "Forced grid point values" forces the calculation of fault points even from far away identical points.
 If calculations fail, the program replaces the fault points with valid neighboring grid points.

 The program NTv2Creator is equipped with an up-to-date graphic user surface which handling can be understood intuitively.
 For each window detailed help texts can be shown.
 The country dependent layout of the user surface can be chosed from different languages.

 The program NTv2Creator is equipped with a modern graphical user interface of which handling is to understand intuitively.
 For each window detailed help texts can be shown.
 The detailed electronic documentation of the program NTv2Creator is available in both English and German language.
 However, the user interface can be represented in many languages.
 For this purpose, external language files are used.
 When starting the program, it notes which language files are available in the calling directory.
 The found languages then are provided for selection in a list box.
-By creating new language files, new languages can be added to the program NTv2Creator at any time.
+By creating new language files, new languages can be added by users to the program NTv2Creator at any time.

 The program NTv2Creator can be run on most common networks.
 The client installations works automatically.
 It is possible to use Terminal Services on WINDOWS Servers like e.g. "Citrix Terminal Server".